vmware-tanzu/velero/design/backup-performance-improvements.md

 In case 2, the majority of time spent on the backup will likely be during the synchronous actions.
 Especially as regards CSI snapshot creation, the waiting for the VSC snaphandle to exist will result in significant passage of time with thousands of volumes.
 This is the sort of use case which will benefit the most from parallel item processing.

 ## Goals
-- Identify groups of items to back up together (ItemBlocks).
+- Identify groups of related items to back up together (ItemBlocks).
 - Manage backup hooks at the ItemBlock level rather than per-item.
 - Using worker threads, back up ItemBlocks at the same time.